-Orchestral Instruments (including euphonium)
+Orchestral Instruments (including euphonium, except as detailed below)

 Candidates who plan to audition on any non-percussion orchestral instrument or on any instrument which is a member of the saxophone family or the euphonium shall play for that audition: